Updated Thurs 27 April 2023.

 Dr Robert Walton, a senior fellow in general practice at Cochrane UK, examines evidence from a new Cochrane Review on antibody testing for Covid-19, and asks how useful these tests might be for GPs.

-It is surprising that the ‘gold standard’ in most of the studies included in the review was PCR alone rather than a composite of PCR and clinical data.
-So there may have been patients included who were PCR negative but who clearly had Covid-19 infection on clinical grounds.
-Thus the number of false positives for antibody tests in the studies may have been overestimated.
+It is surprising that the ‘gold standard’ in some of the studies included in the review was PCR alone rather than a composite of PCR and clinical data.
+So, there may have been patients included who were PCR negative but who clearly had Covid-19 infection on clinical grounds.
+Thus, the number of false positives for antibody tests in the studies may have been overestimated.

-It seems clear that clinical assessment with a PCR test, if available, will remain the mainstay for diagnosis of Covid-19 infection in the first two weeks of the illness, given the low sensitivity of antibody testing.
-It is during this period that, at least in my experience, most people tend to present to GPs.
-So blood tests of any kind at this early stage seem to be irrelevant – indeed an unnecessary infection hazard for staff and other patients in the practice.
+It seems clear that clinical assessment with a PCR test, if available, will remain the mainstay for diagnosis of COVID-19 infection in the first two weeks of the illness, given the low sensitivity of antibody testing.
+Practical considerations may mean that lateral flow tests to detect the viral antigen will also continue to be used for early diagnosis.
+Blood tests of any kind at this early stage of the illness seem to be irrelevant – indeed an unnecessary infection hazard for staff and other patients in the practice.

 Since most people start to recover after the first week of infection the need for testing diminishes over time.
-But for those who remain unwell there may be uncertainty about the diagnosis.
-PCR testing at this stage may be less reliable so antibody testing could be of some use for those who did not have a PCR test initially or who were PCR negative.
-However many patients who are deteriorating clinically at this stage will need specialist assessment and antibody testing in primary care may simply introduce unnecessary delay.
+But for those who remain unwell, there may be uncertainty about the diagnosis.
+PCR and viral antigen testing at this stage may be less reliable so antibody testing could be of some use for those who did not have a PCR or lateral flow test initially or who were PCR negative.
+However, many patients who are deteriorating clinically at this stage will need specialist assessment and antibody testing in primary care may simply introduce unnecessary delay.